madeiramadeirabr/hagrid/README.md

 add_env_vars($secretId);
 ```

-This method don't have any response.
+This method doesn't have any response.

+## Use without helpers

+If EC2 doesn't have

 ## Authors